 Award Amounts PER STUDENT

 For students traveling to an in-person conference, award amounts are based on the cost of transportation to/from the conference plus the cost of lodging.
 For students participating in a virtual conference, award amounts are based on the registration fees required for participation in the conference.
 No other fees (such as membership fees) or costs (such as printing or meals) are allowable.

 Submission of Receipts

-Students who are awarded a Conference Travel Award are required to submit to their department receipts supporting travel.
-The Graduate College does not require these receipts; however, the department should keep copies of the award letter, relevant vouchers, and receipts on file for audit purposes.
+Students who are awarded a Conference Presentation Award are required to submit to their department receipts showing all requested expenses.
+The Graduate College does not require these receipts; however, the department should keep copies of them for audit purposes.

 Please direct all questions to the Graduate College’s Business & Fellowship Processing Office at email@example.com.